QiuYukang/5G-LENA/doc/source/nr-module.rst

 In the frequency domain, the number of subcarriers per physical resource block (PRB) is fixed to 12, and the maximum number of PRBs, according to Release-15, is 275.
 With a particular channel bandwidth, the numerology defines the size of a PRB and the total number of PRBs usable by the system.
 PRBs are grouped into PRB groups at MAC scheduling time.

-Figure :ref:`fig-frame` shows the NR frame structure in time- and frequency- domains for numerology 3 with normal CP and a total channel bandwidth of 400 MHz.
+:numref:`fig-frame` shows the NR frame structure in time- and frequency- domains for numerology 3 with normal CP and a total channel bandwidth of 400 MHz.

 .. _fig-frame: